-Laboratory findings in Graves disease include
+Laboratory findings in Graves' disease include: [8:51]

 - a.
 Elevated serum free T4 and T3 and depressed serum TSH. - b.
-Because of ongoing stimulation of the thyroid follicles by - TSIs, radioactive iodine uptake is increased diffusely.
+Because of ongoing stimulation of the thyroid follicles by TSIs, radioactive iodine uptake is increased diffusely.

-V. DIFFUSE AND MULTINODULAR GOITER
+V. DIFFUSE AND MULTINODULAR GOITER [9:18]

-- Enlargement of the thyroid, or goiter, is the most common manifestation of thyroid disease. - Diffuse and multinodular goiters are the result of impaired synthesis of thyroid hormones most often caused by dietary iodine deficiency. - Impairment of thyroid hormone synthesis leads to a compensatory rise in the serum TSH, which drives the hypertrophy and hyperplasia of thyroid follicular cells and, ultimately, enlargement of the thyroid gland.
+- Enlargement of the thyroid gland, or goiter, is the most common manifestation of thyroid disease. - Diffuse and multinodular goiters are the result of impaired synthesis of thyroid hormones most often caused by dietary iodine deficiency. - Impairment of thyroid hormone synthesis leads to a compensatory rise in the serum TSH, which drives the hypertrophy and hyperplasia of thyroid follicular cells and, ultimately, enlargement of the thyroid gland (goiter).

-These compensatory changes overcome the hormone deficiency and maintain a euthyroid metabolic state in the vast majority of affected individuals.

-If the underlying disorder is severe (e.g., a congenital biosynthetic defect), the compensatory responses may be inadequate, resulting in goiterous hypothyroidism
+- These compensatory changes overcome the hormone deficiency and maintain an euthyroid metabolic state in the vast majority of affected individuals. - If the underlying disorder is severe (e.g., a congenital biosynthetic defect), the compensatory responses may be inadequate to compensate the hormones deficiency, resulting in goiterous hypothyroidism.